 ◾️ What mosquito species fly farther away from their breeding grounds?

-Other mosquito species will fly one, two or even three miles away from their breeding grounds.
-Others may travel up to seven miles or more from where they hatched.
+Other mosquito species will fly up to 3 miles away from their breeding grounds.
+Others may travel up to 7 miles or more from where they hatched.
 Saltmarsh mosquitoes can travel up to 40 miles away from their birthplace by riding high altitude winds.

 ◾️ How fast can mosquitoes fly?